sdas-137/rock-paper-scissors-js-test/README.md

 # rock-paper-scissors-js-test
-Rock, Paper, Scissors game to be played in the browser console.
+Webpage for the Rock, Paper, Scissors game.
-Made using basic JavaScript.
+Made using basic HTML, CSS and JavaScript.